INF800/4x/README.md

 ## FourX 🤑 📈

 >
 > **Note:** For educational purposes only.
 No harm is intended.
-Project will be active on fridays, staurdays and sundays.
+Project will be active on fridays, staurdays and sundays when market is closed.
 >

 **More information coming soon!**